raisely/datastore-env/README.md

 * Loads variables from your Datastore into an object storing them as key value pairs
 * (Optionally) Merges the variables into `process.env` to save rewriting code
-* Automatically generate a list of required variables from your `.env` file
+* Can automatically generate a list of required variables from your `.env` file
-* Fails fast when one or more necessary environment variables is missing
+* Fails fast when one or more required environment variables is missing from your configuration
 * Creates placeholders in your datastore for missing variables so you just need fill them with the correct value
+* Initialise the datastore config from an existing `.env` file

 Based on [this Python Gist](https://gist.github.com/SpainTrain/6bf5896e6046a5d9e7e765d0defc8aa8)

-This is useful for migrating projects that make heavy use of .env to Google Cloud if you don't want to refactor code and don't want API keys, etc stored in your app.yaml
+This is useful for migrating projects that make heavy use of `.env` to Google Cloud if you don't want to refactor code and don't want API keys, etc stored in your app.yaml

-NB: If you use a `.env` file, you must still use a tool like [dotenv](https://github.com/motdotla/dotenv) to load those variables.
+NB: If you use a `.env` file, you must still use a tool like [dotenv](https://github.com/motdotla/dotenv) to load those variables into `process.env`.

 # Getting Started